The-Newcastle-Gang/SpeedFun/README.md

 - to be added

 ## Odycious
-- Took ownership of version control
+- Took ownership of version control; managed the pull requests, merge conflicts and ensured main wasn't broken.
-- Created Trigger Volumes - Start, End, Checkpoint, Death
+- Created Trigger Volumes - Start, End, Checkpoint, Death.
+- Altered the physics system to accommodate trigger volumes - allowed for collision detection but not resolution.
-- Functionality for Win/Lose conditions
+- Functionality for Win/Lose conditions.
-- Made the build level function work between client and server
+- Made the build level function work between client and server.
-- Multithreaded loading screen
+- Multithreaded loading screen.
-- Bug fixing
+- Bug fixing.
-- Made death sound using rFGX
+- Made death sound using rFGX.
-- Physics testing
+- Physics testing.
+- Altered grappling to be sent through signals.
+- Checkpoint system.

 ## Joerseven